 Determine what matters to you.
 Give fear a voice in your brain.
 Embrace it, use it, but absolutely do not let it drive.

 You can do this.
-Much like anything in life, living with both creativity and fear takes practice and certainly won’t happen overnight.
+Much like anything in life, learning how to live boldly takes practice and certainly won’t happen overnight.
 Think of embracing your fears like a muscle that requires training — sometimes it’s going to suck.
 Sometimes you’re going to be tired, sometimes you’re going to need a break, and sometimes you’re going to need to power through.

 You’ll get there.